-Plenty of players – and managers – have come and gone since Abramovich took control of the club, but during that period Chelsea have won more trophies than any other English team, with five Premier League titles, four FA Cups, three League Cups, a Champions League and a Europa League trophy added to their cabinet.
+Plenty of players – and managers – have come and gone since Abramovich took control of the club, but during that period Chelsea have won more trophies than any other English team, with five Premier League titles, five FA Cups, three League Cups, a Champions League and a Europa League trophy added to their cabinet.

 To emphasise just how far the Blues have come under Abramovich, we’ve revisited the first team to take the field in a competitive match after his takeover.

 Chelsea famously beat Liverpool 2-1 to secure Champions League football in the final match before his buyout, and the opening fixture of the following season was also against the Reds, with the Londoners triumphing by the same scoreline at Anfield.

 Cudicini had already been with Chelsea for three years before the arrival of Abramovich and had built a reputation as one of the better goalkeepers in the Premier League.

 The Italian remained the club’s No.1 (while wearing No.23) throughout 2003-04, before losing his place to Petr Cech the following season.
 Cudicini stayed loyal to Chelsea until 2009, when he joined Tottenham.

 And he is now back at Stamford Bridge as a club ambassador and assistant to Antonio Conte.
 His role recently involved acting as a ‘go-between’ to ease tensions between Conte and the board.